 Partial proceeds to benefit Newtown Creek Alliance

-Recovered Landscapes: Newtown Creek is a gallery show of large-scale (60”x25”) watercolor paintings on paper, and inkjet prints for fundraising, created to raise awareness of the revival of Newtown Creek and spark appreciation of the inherent beauty in its landscape.
+Recovered Landscapes: Newtown Creek is a suite of ten large-scale (60”x25”) watercolor paintings on paper, and inkjet prints for fundraising, created to raise awareness of the revival of Newtown Creek and spark appreciation of the inherent beauty in its landscape.

 Over the past year I have explored Newtown Creek and painted the landscape in various weather and lighting conditions.
 I have always painted watercolors plein-air style, but the idea to paint Newtown Creek only came to me recently.
 One day in August 2018 FedEx left a note on my door, saying I needed to pick up a package at the FedEx facility in Maspeth.
 I drove out to the area, and was struck by the space and landscape.
 Massive warehouses sat next to 19th century buildings, municipal utilities, bus depots, and the remnants of New York's industrial history.

 One of the first places I painted at Newtown Creek was at Plank Road, the site of a bridge that existed from 1837–1875 between Maspeth and Brooklyn.
 Support pylons from the structure still stick out of the water today, having been preserved by the lack of microbial life in the creek that otherwise would have eaten away at them.
 Next to the site there was an informational plaque, put there by an organization called the Newtown Creek Alliance.
 I decided I would contact them and learn more about restoration efforts along the creek.
 This led to a partnership whereby Newtown Creek Alliance has helped me gain access to the creek and creekside business owners, and I won a grant to develop larger paintings to sell to benefit NCA.

 With support from